adg18/FIRE273-2019/ASN2.md

 With only the raw DNA sequence, or even the raw cDNA sequences, there isn't a lot we can do.
 I certainly can't figure out much biologically meaningful information manually from one cDNA sequence, much less tens of thousands.
 Fortunately, since we began sequencing and studying the human genome, thousands of researchers have spent decades investigating every bit of the human genome.
 Since this is science, the community has published, collected, and organized this information in a variety of ways to let use associate bits of the human genome with relevant biological information.
 In general, this process is called *annotation*.

 There are several common file formats for containing gene-level annotation of genomes, but perhaps the most common is GTF/GFF.
 Both file types are very similar, with some subtle differences (https://www.ncbi.nlm.nih.gov/genbank/genomes_gff/).
 Both formats are simple text files containing one feature annotation per line.
 Lines that start with `#` are "comment" lines and don't represent features but do include information that might be useful for orienting yourself with the file.
 Each normal line contains nine columns separated by tabs.
-The first eight columns are simple names, numbers, or symbols represnting the name, type, and location of the feature.
+The first eight columns are simple names, numbers, or symbols representing the name, type, and location of the feature.
 The final column can be much more complicated and contains a list of attributes in name=value pairs.
 The details of the GFF3 format may be found at https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md

 Since these features are referenced to specific numeric locations in a sequence file, any annotations much match up to a specific reference genome sequence.
-The Ensembl FTP has files available both for individual chromsomes as well as the entire chromosome or transcript cDNA files.
+The Ensembl FTP has files available both for individual chromosomes as well as the entire chromosome or transcript cDNA files.

 ```bash